 C) Prevention Of Monopoly: Monopolistic tendencies are absent in-unit bankings system.
 The banking resources are distributed between a large number of small bank’s and hence there is no danger of concentration of economic power.

-D) Satisfaction of Local needs: Unit bankings being localized banking can serve to fulfill local needs.
+D) The satisfaction of Local needs: Unit bankings being localized banking can serve to fulfil local needs.
 The banks are aware of the local problems and needs and thus are in a better position to satisfy the local expectations.

 E) Personalised Services: A unit bank has personal knowledge of each of his customers and thus can provide personalized services.